 What is the number one cause of suicide?

 Everyone – not just concerned parents.

-The 3 steps are:
+The 3 steps of QPR

-Question – the person about suicide.
+1. Question – the person about suicide

-Persuade – the person to get help.
+2. Persuade – the person to get help

-The first step of asking “the question” is the focus of today’s blog.Asking your child if they are thinking of taking their lives takes a lot of courage.
-If you can’t bring yourself to do it, find someone who can.
+The first step of asking “the question” is the focus of today’s post.
+To ask your child if they are thinking they might end their life takes a lot of courage.
+If you can’t bring yourself to ask, find someone who can.
 When in doubt don’t wait.
-This strategy is designed to interrupt the terrible journey from thinking about suicide to acting on it.
+You don’t want to have any regrets.

-How to Ask The Question
+How to Ask the “S” Question